1916 South Carolina gubernatorial election: Candidates

+Campaign

 Governor Richard Irvine Manning III ran for a second term, but faced a challenge in the state Democratic primary from former governor Coleman Livingston Blease and Robert Archer Cooper.
 The progressive reforms initiated by Governor Manning alarmed many of the textile owners who threw their support to Cooper.
 Blease revived his political coalition of mill workers and sharecroppers and he made political capital out of Manning's use of troops to enforce a court eviction order against strikers at a mill in Anderson.
 Senator Ben Tillman openly supported the re-election of Governor Manning.

 The results of the primary on August 29 had Blease in first place, but just short of a majority necessary to avoid a runoff election.
 With the elimination of Cooper, the mill executives threw their support to Manning.
 Indeed, most South Carolinians not already supporting Blease preferred Manning to Blease.
 Many viewed the election as one of government and misgovernment.
 Manning eked out a victory in the runoff on September 12 and was essentially elected to a second two-year term because there was nominal opposition in the general election.